What type of solar electric systems do you install?

 What happens if I produce more solar energy than I use?

 Excess electricity is exported back to the electrical utility company and the kWh’s are credited.
 You use these credits when your system isn’t producing enough power for your current demand.
 This is the concept behind Net Metering.
+During peak sun hours on sunny days, your system will typically export up to 90% of your solar power generation.
+Your closest neighbors will be unknowingly using clean, renewable solar power.

 Is there any maintenance required on my PV System?